iotaledger/rosetta-iota/docs/pages/deployment.md

 **Following instructions will start a HORNET node together with a Rosetta API instance:**

 1) Ensure `docker` and `docker-compose` are installed.
-2) Download the latest release of `rosetta-iota` and extract the files in a folder of your choice.
+2) Download the [latest release](https://github.com/iotaledger/rosetta-iota/releases) of `rosetta-iota` and extract the files in a folder of your choice.
 3) Add your peer(s) - to which your HORNET node should connect.
 For `chrysalis-mainnet`, add the peers to the `hornet/chrysalis-mainnet/peering.json` file.
 For `testnet7`, add the peers to the `hornet/testnet7/peering.json` file.
 If you don't have any peers, please contact us and we will help you find some.

-    For better illustration, the `peering.json` file could then look like the following, for example:
+    For better illustration, the `peering.json` file should then look like the following, for example:
     ```json
    {
      "peers": [